nicolasjhampton/python_tutorial_game_project/blog/step3.md

 > unicode function Python doesn't seem to recognize, so
 > Indy has to retrieve the holy grail of version inconsistances...
 >
-> Spoiler alert:
+> Spoiler alert:<br>
-> In Python 2, unicode and strings are handled differently
+> In Python 2, unicode and strings are handled differently<br>
-> In Python 3, they aren't, thus the unicode function is depreceated
+> In Python 3, they aren't, thus the unicode function is depreceated<br>
 > In Hebrew, Jehovah is spelled with an 'I'

  So, we keep seeing this line in a lot of our newer tests...